 STEP 4.
 START WORKING

-Due to the nature of the work you must have a complete UK Enhanced DBS and return three professional references before starting work with us.
+Due to the nature of the work you must have a complete UK Enhanced DBS with The Bushcraft Company, or hold an Enhanced DBS on the update service, and return two professional references before starting work with us and provide 3 documents of identity as part of your Right to Work in the UK.

 We will supply you with a schedule of work for our summer season which finishes in mid-October.